sarahromanes/genDA/README.md

 ## License

-This project is licensed under the GPL-2 license - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL-2 license.

 ## Acknowledgements

-I am grateful to everyone who has provided thoughtful and helpful comments to support me in this project - especially Mark Greenaway for C++ implementation!
+* I am grateful to everyone who has provided thoughtful and helpful comments to support me in this project - especially Mark Greenaway for C++ implementation!
+* James Campbell for his incredibly valuable [post](https://rtbecard.gitlab.io/2018/02/11/Distributing-TMB-in-R-packages.html) describing how to compile an R package distributing multiple TMB scripts.